Public-Health-Scotland/Folder-Structure-RMD/README.md

 5. First of all, you need to add the cover page and its footer manually.
 Here are the steps to follow:

-  i.
+  a.
 Go to "rmarkdown" folder and open “Cover_Page_V5.docx”, press Ctrl + A to select all contents.
 Go to Insert – Cover Page – Save Selection to Cover Page Gallery.
 Give it a name (e.g. ISD_Publication_Report) and click OK. **This only needs to be set up once and it will always be in the gallery for future use.**

   ![](https://github.com/Tina815/Images/blob/master/screenshot6.PNG)